GopinathSubramaniam/KeroseneProject/README.md

 The app skeleton uses a subset of [Foundation](http://foundation.zurb.com/) (v5) CSS framework by default.
 You can, however, replace it with any other library or custom styles.

+## Run Previously Developed Application

+1. Go to the root project folder
+2. Run `composer install` to download all dependencies
+3. Run `.\bin\cake server` to start the server